Probate Litigation Attorney in Pasadena

 If you are named as the executor in a will, you have up to one year after the person’s death to file probate and settle the estate in California.
 This may seem like a long time, but it’s important to remember that probate is a complex legal process.
 It can take several months of hard work to settle an estate.

-If you are a beneficiary, trustee, or creditor or need assistance in connection with a California probate or trust dispute, please call our office at (626) 565-5680.
+If you are a beneficiary, trustee, or creditor or need assistance with your legal case in connection with a California probate or trust dispute, please call our office at (626) 565-5680.